-Shellfish Baits: As there are a range of shellfish found all around the UK fish will naturally feed on this food source, making it an useful bait.
-Shellfish can be particularly effective after a storm or prolonged period of bad weather which will have dislodged shellfish from rocks and see fish readily feeding on this easily available food.
-Mussels and razorfish are probably the top shellfish baits, with anglers able to collect their own or buy from a supermarket or fishmonger.
-Cockles, winkles, limpets and whelks can all also be used as a bait, although they are less effective as all round sea fishing baits and are best used to bulk out cocktail baits.
+Shellfish Baits: As there are a range of shellfish found all around the UK fish will naturally feed on this food source, making it a useful bait.
+Shellfish can be particularly effective after a storm or prolonged period of bad weather which will have dislodged shellfish from rocks and fish will be feeding on this easily available food.
+Mussels and razorfish are the most common shellfish baits, with anglers able to collect their own or buy from a supermarket or fishmonger.
+Cockles, winkles, limpets and whelks can all also be used as a bait, although they are less effective as all-round sea fishing baits and are best used to bulk out cocktail baits.

-Other Baits: Anglers specalising in fishing for species such as mullet can have success with baits associated more with freshwater fishing such as maggots, bread and processed meat such as ham.
+Other Baits: Anglers specialising in fishing for species such as mullet can have success with baits associated with freshwater fishing such as maggots, bread and processed meat such as ham.
 Earthworms can also prove effective for mullet and anglers fishing far inland for species such as flounder also report that earthworms can catch this species.
-Some anglers have reported that meat such as bacon, ham, pork and chicken can catch sea fish species, although using a more conventional sea fishing bait is almost always likely to prove more effective.
+Some anglers have reported that experimenting with using meat such as bacon, ham, pork and chicken as bait can catch sea fish species, although using a more conventional sea fishing bait is almost always likely to prove more effective.

 Cocktail Baits: Cocktail baits are simply two or more baits combined together on the same hook.
 An example of a large cocktail bait would be a lugworm and squid combination presented on pennell hooks to catch cod, while smaller cocktail baits could consist of tipping off a ragworm bait with a strip of mackerel as a flatfish bait.
 For a full article looking at cocktails baits click here.